 In 1932 the Rev. W. H. Haden, M.A., of Burton-on-Trent endeavoured to organise a Baptist Ministers' Peace Movement.
 This proved unsatisfactory.
 Two years late he founded the Baptist Ministers' Pacifist Fellowship.
 It had 80 members.
+Five more ministers had joined to 1935 when membership was opened to 80 members.
 Five more ministers had joined by 1935, when membership was opened to members and adherents of Baptist Churches.
-The membership has increased steadily since The membership has increased steadily sin then and to-day its adherents number 1,724.
+The membership has increased steadily sin then and to-day its adherents number 1,724.